the-t-in-rtf/c2lc-coding-environment/README.flow-typed.txt

 npx flow-typed install react-intl@2
 ```

-Note that there have been local changes to the flow types for `react-intl`, those definitions cannot simply be regenerated or updated.
+Note that there have been local changes to the flow types for `react-intl` and `react-bootstrap`, those definitions cannot simply be regenerated or updated.

+We also have manually created types for packages that are not part of the flow-typed definitions, notably `soundex`.